betelgeuseAS/Permutation/README.md

 1. **Browser mode.** You can't use TypeORM in browser so it is not possible.If you need to run app in browser and don't need TypeORM you can use [angular-electron](https://github.com/maximegris/angular-electron) for that.
 1. **Windows Build.** You cannot make build for `windows` if path to project folder contains spaces or not latin letters.

+## Errors

+- After build app and launch .exe file.
+Electron-packager: cannot find module.
+Make sure every node modules that you need to run on production build added into dependencies in package.json.
+E.g: npm install <module_name> --save
+Module dependencies were listed in "devDependencies" in package.json Moving them to "dependencies" and running npm install again solved the problem.

+- Electron application SQLITE package has not been found installed
+Execute command `npm run postinstall`.
+SQLite3 is a native Node.js module so it can't be used directly with Electron without rebuilding it to target Electron.The electron-builder will build the native module for our platform and we can then require it in code as normal.